HanaFEKI/Histopathology_foundation_models/Other Techniques/Aggregation/README.md

 - Preserve global context from localized features
 - Enable end-to-end learning from weak labels (WSI-level)

-# 🔄 Aggregation Methods in Computational Pathology

-In histopathology, Whole Slide Images (WSIs) are too large to be processed directly.
-They are divided into patches, each represented by an embedding.
-Aggregation methods are critical for combining these **patch-level features** into a **slide-level representation**.

-This is a cornerstone for techniques like **Multiple Instance Learning (MIL)** used in weakly supervised learning setups (slide-level labels, no patch-level labels).

----

 ## 🧠 Aggregation Techniques

 | **Method** | **Learnable** | **Description** | **Pros** | **Cons** | **Example Models** |